Zuehlke/training-angular2/Exercises/Exercise 1/README.md

 ### Tasks ###

-1. Create and configure a new module named `ExpenseModule`
+1. Create and configure a new module named `ExpenseModule`.
 2. Add a component named `ExpenseOverview` to the newly created module.
 This component should show some simple static HTML.
 3. Configure a route to the newly created component.
 4. Add a menu item to the application main navigation to access the component.